EvernodeXRPL/evernode-js-client/docs/reference-api-common.md

 ```

 ## Terminate the client - `async disconnect()`
-Disconnects the client to XRPL server and do the un-subscriptions.
+Disconnects the client to Xahau server and do the un-subscriptions.
 - [unsubscribe](#unsubscribe-from-the-events---async-unsubscribe) is called inside this.

 ### Response format